 What is it and what does it do?

-The BlueFire Data Adapter is an electronic device that connects to your truck's on-board computers (ECU/ECMs) and transmits information wirelessly to the BlueFire for Trucks App.
+The BlueFire Data Adapter is an electronic device that connects to your truck or motorhome's on-board computers (ECU/ECMs) and transmits information wirelessly to the BlueFire App (Trucks or Motorhomes).
 The Adapter is constructed of industrial grade materials, will withstand abuse, and is weather resistant.
 It currently communicates with the following ECU/ECMs but has the capability to add others:

 - Cab (Body)

 - Instrument Panel

 What types of trucks and motorhomes does it work with?

 The Adapter plugs into the diagnostic port of any Class 3 through 8 heavy duty truck or a Class A motorhome that supports the J1939 and J1708 formats using either the 9 pin or 6 pin Deutsch plug.
 The Adapter also supports the new 500K CAN bus (green connector).